FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 {::comment}

-    [MB32]: As we need to reflect the view of the WG/IETF, not only authors
+    MB32: As we need to reflect the view of the WG/IETF, not only authors

-    [VP]: Ask Maciek.
+    VP: Ask Maciek.

-    [MK]: Proposed text looks good.
+    MK: Proposed text looks good.
 OK.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}